pradeepkhanal23/Food-website/README.md

 This repository contains the code for a food website,inspired by the design of Mr. Web Designer[https://www.buymeacoffee.com/mrwebdesigner].
 The website showcases various food items and provides information about the food menu, popular foods, special foods and ordering options.

+**Note:** This is just a design site with no any functionalities however, it can be made dymanic in the future with a added integration of a backend or a database.

 ![Food Website](./src/images/food-website.png)

 ## Acknowledgements